Financial-Times/origami/README.md

 The `themes` option used to take a map or the word 'all', but as 'all' is the default, one can get that effect by not specifying anything.

+All other mixins have been removed, you'll need to update your code to use the documented `o-banner` classes.

 ### Migrating from v1 to v2

 V2 of o-banner removes and renames several themes.
 This includes the removal of associated mixins and variables.
 The removed themes are `marketing-primary` and `marketing-secondary`.
 This should be replaced with `marketing`.
 E.g. the following classes should change: